recogito/recogito-comments-mention/README.md

-# recogito-comments-mention
+# Recogito Comments-Mention Widget

-A Recogito comment thread widget that lets you mention users
+A Recogito comment thread widget that lets you @-mention users like on Facebook or Twitter.